The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Mitai Maori Village + Hangi Dinner

-Men in a canoe going down a river in the rainforest in Rotorua
+Men in a canoe going down a river in the rainforest as part of a Rotorua itinerary on the North Island

 Part of the show is the display of the wakas (canoes) that were expertly built by the Maori people for transportation and war